yamify-org/Yamify-contents/NonTechUserGuide.md

 ### Yamify Non Tech Users - Deploy Your First Yam

-## 🌟 Yamify Beginner's Guide: How to Launch Your First App
+## 🌟 Yamify Beginner's Guide: How to Launch Your First Yam

 Welcome to Yamify!
 If you're not a tech expert but want to create and launch your own app, you're in the right place.
 This guide will walk you through the entire process, step-by-step — no prior coding experience required!
 #